 American Rose Society Certified Consulting Rosarian – Rocky Mountain District

 I enjoy the beauty of wildflowers.
-I also enjoy various types of gardens.
-So one of my favorite flower gardens is our wildflower garden.
+I also enjoy various types of gardens, so one of my favorite flower gardens is our wildflower garden.
 Planting wildflowers is easy and learning how to care for a wildflower garden is enjoyable.

 How to Start a Wildflower Garden

 Our wildflower garden is in a raised bed, but you can also plant directly in the ground.
-The raised bed was built upon a two-inch thick bed of 1 ¼ landscaping rock for drainage, and this is not necessary for wildflower gardens not planted in raised beds.
+The raised bed was built upon a 2-inch thick bed of 1 ¼ landscaping rock for drainage, and this is not necessary for wildflower gardens not planted in raised beds.
 The soil for wildflowers is made up of bagged garden soil as well as compost and a couple bags of play sand mixed in to help with the drainage.
 If you are planting wildflowers straight into the ground, you can till in these amendments.

 Super phosphate is added to the soil for the wildflower garden as the soil is mixed or tilled.
 The super phosphate provides a nice boost for the root systems of the new wildflower plants as they grow and get established.